-A trial period of perhaps three months is a good way of allowing the volunteer to have a taster of working with the co-op and also allows for a period of review at the end of three months when feedback from both sides can be given.
+A trial period of perhaps one month is a good way to assess whether the volunteer is a good fit and allows for a period of review at the end of the month when feedback from both sides can be given.
 If it isn't working out, you can part company on good terms.
-If both you and the volunteer are happy to continue, this can be a good point to offer training or other benefits.
+If both you and the volunteer are happy to continue, this can be a good point to offer more feedback, training or other benefits.

 An informal induction to the organisation is a good way of making the volunteer feel comfortable and explaining how the organisation works.
 Some general induction points to consider are:

 - Explaining the main tasks involved in the role and how they need to be carried out

 - Introduction to other volunteers and any paid staff, including those who are based in the same venue but are not involved with the food co-op

 - Tour of the building, location of amenities, such as a kitchen or where volunteers can safely leave their things